Engagement Models: Meaning, Types, And Process

 What is an Engagement Model?

-An engagement model is a set of guidelines that defines the relationship between the client and the development team.
+An engagement model in IT business is a set of guidelines that defines the relationship between the client and the development team.
 It includes the responsibilities, obligation, commitment, rules, tasks, and duration of the engagement.
 All of these are written down in a legally binding contract signed by both parties.

 Choosing the right IT business partner engagement model means a lot to the process of development and the final outcome since otherwise, the client can get: